Structural design of a pier cap from DXF (EN)

-Now you can repeat the steps to introduce the second combination of CO2.
+Now you can repeat the steps to introduce the second combination of C2.
 This time, it will be SLS type and Characteristic.

 The last defined combination will be as expected - Quasi-permanent.
 Select one in the combo box right next to the SLS type selection.

 The next step is to reinforce the model.
-Combine the definition from scratch in IDEA with the definition by the DXF file.
-In this tutorial, we assume that the user knows how to reinforce a pier cap and prepared some reinforcement in DXF in advance from drawings, thus we leave the tools for reinforcement design for another tutorial and you can switch to Input/Edit.
+Combine the definition from scratch in IDEA StatiCa with the batch import of the reinforcement from the DXF file.
+In this tutorial, we assume that the user knows how to reinforce a pier cap and prepared some reinforcement in DXF in advance from drawings thus, we leave the tools for reinforcement design for another tutorial, and you can switch to Input/Edit.

-In input mode, start with the definition of the first item by DXF reference.
+In input mode, start with the definition of the DXF reference.
 Click on Import DXF.

 A dialog to locate and open the desired DXF file will pop-up.
 After the selection of pier_cap.dxf (available in the source files), you will land in a dialog for selection.
-Continuously select the polylines (rebars shape) in order showed on the following picture and click on Select after each polyline (the order is not important in general, we just want to keep track in this tutorial, when we will talk about the specific name of an item).
+Select all the polylines (rebars shape) you need in order shown on the following picture and click on Select after each polyline (the order is not important in general, we just want to keep track in this tutorial when we talk about the specific name of an item).
 Finish the selection by OK button.

 To finish the reinforcement in this example, combine the reference from DXF with reinforcement defined in IDEA StatiCa Detail.
 In this case, add some horizontal and longitudinal reinforcement into the pier cap and a few layers of reinforcement representing the stirrups in the pier.
 Click on the plus button and select the first reinforcement item Group of bars.

-Use the copy function to create GB6 which will represent the stirrups and switch the edge to 7.
-Set all parameters according to the picture bellow:
+Use the copy function to create GB6, which will represent the stirrups and switch the edge to 7.
+Set all parameters according to the picture below: